Comic Book apps

 2021.
 You can now read Comixolgy comics on the Kindle app and e-readers

-Comixology users can now read digital comics from their platform on the Kindle app for Android and iOS.
-This feature isn’t enabled by default, so to access it, simply click on “Show your ComiXology books” in your ComiXology settings page.
-Then, go to your Kindle app and pull down to refresh and your library comics will appear.
-(You can also tap on More and then Sync to refresh your library.)
-To hide your ComiXology purchases on Kindle at any time, select “Hide your ComiXology books” in the ComiXology settings page.
-If you want to read ComiXology comics on a Kindle e-reader, visit your Content and Devices page, select the book and choose to Deliver the book to, or Remove the book from, your registered Devices.
-Due to memory constraints, ComiXology advises sending no more than 25 books to your e-reader device at once.
-It is also recommended that you remove the book from your device after reading it, as the files are quite large.
+Comixology users are now able to read digital comics from their platform on the Kindle app for Android and iOS.
+The feature is not turning on by default, so if you want to read them, all you have to do is click on “Show your comiXology books” on your comiXology settings page.
+Next, head to your Kindle app and pull down to refresh and your library comics will appear.
+(You can also tap on More and then tap Sync to refresh your library.)
+If you want to hide your comiXology purchases on Kindle at any time, just select “Hide your comiXology books” on the comiXology settings page.
+If you want to read Comixology comics on Kindle e-reader, you can head to your Content and Devices page, select the book, and choose to Deliver the book to, or Remove the book from, your registered Devices.
+Due to memory limitations, Comixology recommends that you only send less than 25 books to your e-reader device at a time.
+It is also recommend you remove the book from your device when you have finished reading it, this is because the files are rather large.

 2021.
 Bibliotheca Cloud Library now offers comic books